sathvikvidyavasth/Credit-Card-Fraud-Detection/README.md

 Due to confidentiality issues, the input variables are transformed into numerical using PCA transformations.

-The dataset is taken from kaggle here.
+The dataset is taken from kaggle .